Hawkes Preserve – Gorham, 41 acres

 Come walk the one mile nature loop trail, which includes nearly 2,000 feet of trail along a beautiful stretch of the Presumpscot River and see the remains of the historic Cumberland and Oxford Canal.
 The Hawkes Preserve is adjacent to the Great Falls Elementary School and the trail can be accessed from the school or Tow Path Road.

 - Tow Path Trailhead: At the end of Tow Path Road off Route 202 in Gorham.

 - Great Falls School Trailhead: 73 Justice Way, Gorham.
-Parking is to the left of the school, near the woods.
+Park at the back of the school lot.
 The trail begins at the bottom of the hill by the school’s outdoor classroom.

 There is no hunting allowed on the Hawkes Preserve and motorized vehicles are not allowed (excluding snowmobiles).

 Hawkes Preserve is owned in fee by the Presumpscot Regional Land Trust.